 On March 14, 2026, the Virginia General Assembly passed HB 642 with bipartisan margins — 64–32 in the House and 21–18 in the Senate.
-Governor Spanberger has committed to signing it by the May 21 deadline.
-The bill creates Virginia's first regulated recreational cannabis marketplace, ending five years in which possession was legal but there was no legal way for adults to buy cannabis without a medical certification.
+The bill would have created Virginia’s first regulated recreational cannabis marketplace, ending five years in which possession was legal but there was no legal way for adults to buy cannabis without a medical certification.

 Jan 2027